AI for Financial Analysis

 What AI does — Draft narrative from numbers.
 Summarize financials.
 Generate commentary for board decks or investor updates.

-Approach — Feed AI the data and structure.
+Approach — Feed AI the data and desired structure.
 It drafts.
 You verify facts and tone.
-Use for first drafts; human for final.
+Use for first drafts; humans for final.

 Visualization